 by Lucy Zhang

-Lucy’s essay appears in episode 36 of The Dirty Spoon Radio Hour.
+Lucy’s essay first appeared in The Sunlight Press online publication and appears in episode 36 of The Dirty Spoon Radio Hour.

 The bowl was piping hot so I couldn’t eat as fast as I would’ve liked, although I tried my best because I felt like the bottleneck to your enjoyment of the Sunday evening.
 I was the only person dining in.
 Maybe I can partially redeem myself by telling you I burnt my tongue trying to slurp down the soup and wolf down broth-soaked tortillas as quickly as possible.
 I know what it’s like when someone walks into a restaurant right before it closes—Now we must wait to wash all the dishes, clean up all the food, count the tips.
 I always preferred the quiet evenings when I worked as a hostess in high school: one or two tables seated with one or two people each, no customer complaints at the front or unnecessarily difficult takeout orders, me perusing the menu for what I’d take home as my employee-benefit free meal—vinegar-marinated jellyfish which my family loved or a container of chow fun, which was my mom’s favorite, even though she was supposed to be eating less takeout, less refined oil, less sugar, not that living on a diet of Dad’s stir-fried doufu gan and Chinese celery seemed to yield results.
 She claims chemo and aging messed up her metabolism.